Glossary

 • Video Compression: Standards like MPEG use motion estimation techniques similar to optical flow to predict subsequent frames based on previous ones.
 By encoding only the motion vectors and the prediction errors (residuals), significant data compression is achieved.

 • Video Stabilization: Digital image stabilization techniques can use optical flow to estimate camera shake and compensate for it, producing smoother videos.
+This technology is common in modern smartphones and cameras.

 • Medical Image Analysis: Used to track tissue motion, such as the movement of the heart muscle in echocardiograms or organ deformation during procedures.
-See resources like Radiology: Artificial Intelligence for related advancements.
+See resources like the journal Radiology: Artificial Intelligence for related advancements.

 • Robotics: Enables robots to navigate, interact with objects, and perform tasks based on visual feedback about movement in their surroundings.
 Integration with systems like ROS often incorporates motion analysis.